 These changes will play a role in self-directed IRAs (SDIRAs), the vehicle which individuals can use to invest in a Bitcoin IRA and other Digital Asset IRAs.
-Let’s look at some of the proposed SECURE Act 2.0 changes and how they could affect your Digital IRA.
+Let’s look at some of the SECURE Act 2.0 changes and how they could affect your Digital IRA.

 SECURE Act 2.0: Reshaping American Retirements